rdlugosz/dotfiles/readme.md

 ## Setup Notes

-1. clone the dotfiles repo into a reasonable location on the new host, e.g., `~/workspace/dotfiles`
+1. Clone the dotfiles repo into a reasonable location on the new host, e.g., `~/workspace/dotfiles`

-2. pull in the submodules:
+2. Pull in the submodules: `./update_submodules.sh`

-    `git submodule init`

-    `git submodule update --recursive`

-    note: may need to repeat this within the `zprezto.symlink` area

-3. install the links to files in the home directory: `./install.sh`.
+3. Install the links to files in the home directory: `./install.sh`.
    This command will also check to see if `Vundle` is installed.
 Note that it is safe to re-run this when new `.symlink` files are added.

 ### OS X Extra Steps